You are here

-- Adapt this game for younger learners giving a point for each name filled in each square.
-Students add up their points when you tell them to stop.
+Adapt this game for younger learners giving a point for each name filled in each square.
+Learners add up their points when you tell them to stop.

-- Students cross off the names mentioned on their bingo card.
+- Learners cross off the names mentioned on their bingo card.

 - The first person to cross off all names on their card is the winner.

-Use the Julie Andrews song as an introduction, just read the words or sing them if you haven't got the music.
+You could use the Julie Andrews song as an introduction, reading the words if you haven't got the music.

-- Put prompts on the board under the word favourite : food, sport, school subject, number, colour or go for more imaginative prompts for more fluent students smell, sound, taste, day of the year, season family friend, style of clothing etc Adapt topic areas to age range and tastes.
+- Put five or six prompts on the board under the word favourite, for example: food, sport, school subject, number, colour, smell, sound, taste, day of the year, season, type of music, etc.

-- Students interview each other.
+- Learners then interview each other.
 Extend by asking them to find someone who shares a favourite thing with them.

 An alternative is to start the lesson with a poster of pictures of your favourite things.
 Learners ask questions about your poster, for example Why do you like cats? or Have you got any cats?
 Learners can then draw a poster of their favourite things before interviewing each other.